romicofre/romicofre/README.md

 - 🔭 I’m currently working on Data Orchestration Tools
 - 🌱 I’m currently learning of Data Mesh and Enterprise Architectures
 - 👯 I’m looking to collaborate on open source projects or innovative entrepreneurs
-- 💬 Ask me about Data Engineering, programming class
+- 💬 Ask me about Data Engineering or Google Cloud Platform